acktreptow/portfolio-pete/README.md

 ### Landing Page

 This was the most basic section and therefore easiest to complete.
-It contains just an image of Pete and a short bio.
+There's just an image and a short introduction.

 ### Projects Section